-Broader Impact: Successful application of the proposed project will give distribution system operators and planning engineers all the information and tools necessary to fully leverage COBS benefits on a distribution circuit.
-These tools will be able to assess the impact of storage devices on the distribution system, provide solutions to improve system operation, and give planning engineers the capability to safely increase the allowable DER in their system.
-This will ultimately allow utilities to maximize DER integration on their circuits, which will be necessary to achieve 100% renewable resource dependability.
-This implementation will use data currently available to utilities, resulting in an inexpensive yet sophisticated solution the significantly contributes to the overall effort of modernizing the century-old power industry.
-This project will expand upon the wealth of knowledge and experience in machine learning for power systems at ASU.
-Realistic data from existing NDAs (Salt River Public Utility in Phoenix and Duquesne Light Company in Pittsburgh) will be used for validation.
+Broader Impact: Successful application of the proposed project will give distribution system operators and planning engineers necessary information and tools to fully leverage COBS benefits on different distribution circuit nationwide.
+These tools will be able to assess the impact of storage devices on the distribution system, provide solutions to improve system operation, and give planning engineers the capability to safely increase the allowable DER in their systems.
+This will ultimately allow utilities to maximize DER integration on their circuits for achieving 100% renewable resource dependability.
+The implementation will use real data that are currently available to utilities, resulting in an inexpensive yet deliciated solution for modernizing the century-old power grid.
+Finally, this project will expand upon the wealth of knowledge and experience in machine learning for power systems at ASU.
+Realistic data from existing NDAs with geographically complementary locations (Salt River Public Utility in Phoenix (Southwest) and Duquesne Light Company in Pittsburgh (Northeast)) will be used for validation the use cases in different areas of United States.

 References: